zwbx/BTS-Net/README.md

  - An effective light-weight group decoder is designed to improve efficiency.
  ### Easy-to-use to boost your methods
  if you adopt parallel encoders for RGB and depth:
  - In encdoer stage, adopt proposed bi-direcitonal interaction stategy to boost your methods (Naive fusion e.g., pixel-wise addition rather than BTS module may also improve).
-Based on ablation study of this paper, I strongly recommend not to use D=>R struture, even R=>D is consistently better with the same space/time consumption.
+Or otherwise you adopt uni-directional interaction, I strongly recommend not to use D=>R , even R=>D is consistently better with the same space/time consumption.
  - In decoder stage, adopt our group decoder to replace naive U-Net like deocder to boost efficiency.

  If you use a depth branch as an affiliate to RGB branch: